 - 12. Not participate in a strike on the last day of the month.
 If eligibility is determined prior to the last day of the month and the applicant is on strike, they are ineligible.
 If a participant in a W-2 employment position goes on strike, that participant becomes ineligible for W-2. - 13.
 Cooperate in applying for other public assistance programs or resources that the FEP believes may be available to the individual.
 (See 2.6.1) - 14.
 Apply for or provide a SSN for all W-2 Group members.
 (See 2.7.1) - 15.
 Report changes in circumstances that may affect eligibility within 10 calendar days after the change, except for temporary absence of a child which must be reported within five working days.
 (See 2.8.1) - 16.
+Cooperate in providing information needed to verify school enrollment or good cause for the Learnfare program for children age 6-17 in a W-2 Group whose parent is placed in a Community Service Job or W-2 Transition placement (See Chapter 16) Cooperate in providing school enrollment and expected graduation date for a Dependent 18 Year Old when the parent's W-2 eligibility is being determined based on that child as a Dependent 18 Year Old. - 17.
 Cooperate in the requirement to search for unsubsidized employment throughout his or her participation in a W-2 employment position.
 This requirement does not apply to CMCs, ARPs, or AmeriCorps VISTA Volunteers.
-(See 2.9.1) - 17.
-Cooperate with providing eligibility information for other W-2 Group member(s). - 18.
-Cooperate with providing information for quality assurance reviews. - 19.
-Not be a fugitive felon (See USC 608(a)(9)(A)(i)). - 20.
-Not be violating a condition of probation or parole imposed under federal or state law.
+(See 2.9.1) - 18.
+Cooperate with providing eligibility information for other W-2 Group member(s).

-- State in writing whether he or she has been convicted in any state or federal court of a felony that has an element of possession, use or distribution of a controlled substance.
-(See 11.7.1) - 22.
+- 19. Cooperate with providing information for quality assurance reviews. - 20.
+Not be a fugitive felon (See $\underline{\text{USC } 608(a)(9)(A)(i)}$). - 21.
+Not be violating a condition of probation or parole imposed under federal or state law. - State in writing whether he or she has been convicted in any state or federal court of a felony that has an element of possession, use or distribution of a controlled substance.
+(See 11.7.1) - 23.
 Have no other W-2 Group member participating in a W-2 employment position.
-This requirement does not apply to an individual applying for a JAL only. - 23.
-Beginning on the date the individual has attained the age of 18, the total number of months in which the individual has actively participated does not exceed the 60-month lifetime limit (See 2.10.1) - 24.
+This requirement does not apply to an individual applying for a JAL only. - 24.
+Beginning on the date the individual has attained the age of 18, the total number of months in which the individual has actively participated does not exceed the 60-month lifetime limit (See 2.10.1) - 25.
 Verify pregnancy for pregnant women with no other dependent children.
 (See $\underline{7.5.3}$ and $\underline{7.4.6}$)